Flat-panel display: History

-Liquid-crystal Displays (LCDs)
+Liquid-crystal displays (LC displays, or LCDs)

 The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959, and presented in 1960.
 Building on their work, Paul K. Weimer at RCA developed the thin-film transistor (TFT) in 1962.
 It was a type of MOSFET distinct from the standard bulk MOSFET.
 The idea of a TFT-based LCD was conceived by Bernard J. Lechner of RCA Laboratories in 1968.
 B.J.
 Lechner, F.J.
 Marlowe, E.O.
 Nester and J. Tults demonstrated the concept in 1968 with a dynamic scattering LCD that used standard discrete MOSFETs.

-The first active-matrix addressed electroluminescent display (ELD) was made using TFTs by T. Peter Brody's Thin-Film Devices department at Westinghouse Electric Corporation in 1968.
-In 1973, Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories demonstrated the first thin-film-transistor liquid-crystal display (TFT LCD).
+The first active-matrix addressed electroluminescent display was made using TFTs by T. Peter Brody's Thin-Film Devices department at Westinghouse Electric Corporation in 1968.
+In 1973, Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories demonstrated the first thin-film-transistor liquid-crystal display.
 Brody and Fang-Chen Luo demonstrated the first flat active-matrix liquid-crystal display (AM LCD) using TFTs in 1974.

 By 1982, pocket LCD TVs based on LCD technology were developed in Japan.
 The 2.1-inch Epson ET-10 Epson Elf was the first color LCD pocket TV, released in 1984.
-In 1988, a Sharp research team led by engineer T. Nagayasu demonstrated a 14-inch full-color LCD display, which convinced the electronics industry that LCD would eventually replace CRTs as the standard television display technology.
+In 1988, a Sharp research team led by engineer T. Nagayasu demonstrated a 14-inch full-color LCD, which convinced the electronics industry that LCD would eventually replace CRTs as the standard television display technology.
 As of 2013, all modern high-resolution and high-quality electronic visual display devices use TFT-based active-matrix displays.

 LED displays

 The first usable LED display was developed by Hewlett-Packard (HP) and introduced in 1968.
 It was the result of research and development (R&D) on practical LED technology between 1962 and 1968, by a research team under Howard C. Borden, Gerald P. Pighini, and Mohamed M. Atalla, at HP Associates and HP Labs.
 In February 1969, they introduced the HP Model 5082-7000 Numeric Indicator.
 It was the first alphanumeric LED display, and was a revolution in digital display technology, replacing the Nixie tube for numeric displays and becoming the basis for later LED displays.
-In 1977, James P Mitchell prototyped and later demonstrated what was perhaps the earliest monochromatic flat panel LED television display.
+In 1977, James P Mitchell prototyped and later demonstrated what was perhaps the earliest monochromatic flat-panel LED television display.

 Ching W. Tang and Steven Van Slyke at Eastman Kodak built the first practical organic LED (OLED) device in 1987.
 In 2003, Hynix produced an organic EL driver capable of lighting in 4,096 colors.
-In 2004, the Sony Qualia 005 was the first LED-backlit LCD display.
+In 2004, the Sony Qualia 005 was the first LED-backlit LCD.
 The Sony XEL-1, released in 2007, was the first OLED television.